 You can view a map of the polling districts in Cornwall using our online mapping system.

-If you are going to be away from home during the run up to an election and would like a postal vote, please check with us first.
+If you are going to be away from home during an election and would like a postal vote, please check with us first.
 You should ensure there is enough time for you to receive and return your ballot paper by polling day.
 If we receive your postal vote after 10pm on polling day, your vote will not be counted.